CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its niche (Claude Code tool permissions), provides explicit trigger terms, and answers both what and when.
-The main weakness is that the capability description could be more specific about the concrete actions performed (e.g., creating specific config files, setting up allowlists).
+This is a solid skill description that clearly identifies its niche (Claude Code tool permissions configuration) and provides explicit trigger terms.
+The main weakness is that the capability description could be more specific about the concrete actions performed (e.g., what files are created, what settings are configured).
 Overall it performs well for skill selection purposes.

 Suggestions

-Add more specific concrete actions like 'create .claude/settings.json', 'define allowed CLI commands', or 'configure MCP tool allowlists' to improve specificity.
+Add more specific concrete actions like 'creates .claude/settings.json', 'configures bash command allowlists', or 'sets up MCP tool permissions' to improve specificity.

 DimensionReasoningScore